What it's Like to Hike Mount Vinicunca, Peru's Rainbow Mountain

-Deep in the Andes exists a land of unbelievable natural beauty, if you're willing to work for it
+Deep in the Peruvian Andes exists an ancient land of unbelievable natural beauty, if you're willing to work for it

 Thankfully our local guide had the foresight to get us going before the other tourists arrived.
-In recent years Rainbow Mountain has seen a surge in tourism, and though we were visiting during the rainy off-season, the unbelievable painted hills still draw a healthy crowd daily.
-After a brief cocoa leaf tea and a quick yet hearty, warm meal, we hit the otherwise empty trail.
+In recent years Rainbow Mountain has seen a surge in international popularity, and though we were visiting during the rainy off-season, the unbelievable painted hills still draw a healthy crowd daily.
+After a brief cocoa leaf tea we hit the otherwise empty trail.

 On the list of provided amenities our guide company Flashpacker Connect offered was oxygen.
-In NYC when planning the trip, I laughed.
+Back in NYC, at sea level, when planning the trip, I laughed.
 Standing at 16,500 feet, head literally in a cloud, I half wished I had taken our guide up on his offer.
 The air was thin, but the views were truly stunning—equally breathtaking, to grab the low hanging fruit from the joke tree.

 Rich minerals cascade over the saddle of a hill now called Rainbow Mountain.
 And the shoe fits.
-It’s rainbow in many senses of the word.
-Vibrant colors exist in every direction, to the point that it was difficult to decide on which direction to point my camera.
-When shooting film one must be conscious of every frame—here, I shot without restraint, knowing only operator error would result in an L.
+It’s a rainbow in many senses of the word.
+Vibrant colors exist in every direction, to the point that it was difficult to decide on where to point my camera.
+When shooting film one must be conscious of every frame—here, I shot without restraint, knowing only operator error would result in anything but a keeper.

 After some alone time on the summit—or rather, the saddle of it—my group of three watched as low hanging clouds parted, revealing wave after wave of tourists making their way upward.
 Some on foot, others on horseback, all with a porter or three.
 But we couldn't judge—we were there for the same reason.
 We were all there to see Mother Nature at her best.